paul-hammant/tbd/content/game-changers/index.md

 Other source-control tools are not doing semantic diff/merge yet (2017), but they should be.
 Semantic merge is just as useful for Trunk-Based Development and multi-branch models.
 It means that there are less likely to be clash situations for commits a developer wants to do.
-Maybe that last vision isn't quite complete yet, but there's a direction to go in now.
+Maybe that last vision is not quite complete yet, but there's a direction to go in now.

 ## Snap-CI's per-commit speculative mergeability analysis (2013)